 KU's master's degree in molecular biotechnology program prepares students for advanced careers in molecular biotechnology-oriented clinical, industrial and research laboratories.
-During the 2-year (40 credit hour) non-thesis program, students obtain training in the use and application of the latest methodologies and instrumentation as well as critical thinking, trouble shooting, and communication skills.
+During the 2-year (21 month, 38 credit hour) non-thesis program, students obtain training in the use and application of molecular biology methodologies and instrumentation as well as critical thinking and trouble shooting skills.

 The application of these skills to research and development is emphasized.
-The innovative curriculum is structured to provide broad-based knowledge and hands-on experience through course work and practica performed in biotechnology settings.
+The innovative curriculum is structured to provide broad-based knowledge and hands-on experience through course work and practica performed in molecular biology/biotechnology settings.
 Together with state-of-the-art research facilities and excellent faculty, the University of Kansas Medical Center is a premier location to study molecular biotechnology.

 Applicants for this program are accepted online.
 Detailed instructions on how to apply are posted on the molecular biotechnology program website.
 Students are admitted for the fall semester only.
 Applications for the fall semester must be received by February 1 for first consideration.

 - A bachelor’s degree in a life science (e.g., biochemistry, biology, cell biology, clinical laboratory science, microbiology, molecular biosciences, etc.) from a regionally accredited institution is required and must be documented by submission of official transcripts indicating the degree has been conferred.
 The bachelor's degree can be in progress at the time of application, but must be completed prior to start of the program.
 An applicant with a bachelor's degree in other than a life science may be considered for admission provided the prerequisite course work has been successfully completed.
 Official transcripts for any courses from all institutions attended are also required.

 Students with degrees from outside the U.S. are subject to transcript evaluation indicating the degree is equivalent to a U.S. bachelor's, master's or doctoral degree and meets the minimum cumulative grade-point average requirement.
 To meet this requirement, applicants must submit an official copy of the transcript evaluation report conducted by either World Education Services or Educational Credential Evaluators.
 The evaluation must also include a course-by-course evaluation to also determine if prerequisite course requirements have been met.